 If you require any further information about HEPA Filters or guidance on what unit you may need for your environment, please feel free to contact ISG’s expert team.

 Our units are manufactured for medical and laboratory purposes, but due to the impact of Coronavirus, different types of environments now need air purification.
-It could be a school, a work office, pharmaceutical or an airline cabin.
-Just call 01366 385777 or email email@example.com to find out how we can help.ALL RESOURCES
+It could be a school, a work office, a pharmaceutical or an airline cabin.
+Just call 01223 790028 or email firstname.lastname@example.org to find out how we can help.ALL RESOURCES